GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 ### Complexity Management

 Quality of the used abstractions is very important in managing complexity.
 In broad sense, complexity is characterized by the cognitive effort necessary to understand the program.
-You can differ a good abstraction from a bad one by its depth (this is a technical term: John Ousterhout, "A Philosophy of Software Design").
+You can differ a quality abstraction from a bad one by its depth (this is a technical term: John Ousterhout, "A Philosophy of Software Design").
 The depth is measured by the ratio of elaboration of the abstraction interface to its functionality.
 A good abstraction has a succinct well-defined interface with meaningful names and covers wast functionality.
 The opposite is true for a bad abstraction: it has a wast